JMasr/visia-flask-backend/README.md

 ### Requirements

-* A MongoDB instance running on the default port (27017)
+* A [MongoDB](https://www.mongodb.com/try/download/community) instance running on the default port (27017)
 * Python 3.10 or higher

 ### Installation
-1. Clone the repository
+1. Clone the repository on [GitHub](https://github.com/JMasr/visia-flask-backend)

 2. Install the requirements:
     ```bash